andrewluetgers/loot/README.md

   * **$speak(obj)** Creates a new speaker (pub/sub).
 Optionally provide an object to turn into a speaker.
     * __tell(topic, message, speaker)__ tell (publish) a message to listeners (and self).
 Topic can be an exact string, a begins with matching string or a regex used for matching.
     * __listen(topic, responder, maxResponses)__ listnen (subscribe) to a specific message type (expressed as a stirng) told to this speaker and fire the responder function for it.
 If max responses is provided responder will remove itselfe after that number of executions.
 Responder signature: function(message, topic, originalSpeaker)
-    * __stopListening(ignoreable)__ stop listening with (unsubscribe) the ignorable listener.
+    * __ignore(ignoreable)__ stop listening with (unsubscribe) the ignorable listener.
 If ignorable is expressed as a type string all listeners of that type will be removed.
 If a funciton is passed all listeners using that funciton will be removed.
     * __talksTo(speaker)__ messages spoken by or told to this speaker will then be relayed to the provided speaker as well
     * __listensTo(speaker)__ messages told to the provided speaker will be relayed to this speaker as well
   * **$isSpeaker(obj)** returns true if the provided object is a pub/sub speaker